Mustafa-Alarify-GitHub/Project-php-simple-report-emp/README.md

 - Ensure that all the files inside `assets`, `config`, `controller`, etc., are placed correctly in the project structure.
 - You can customize the settings or modify the database files if needed.

+---

+**Note**: you need go to dashboard user-name : admin and password : admin.